 So how do you do it well?
 In this blog, alongside our in-depth webinar series, we’ve set out a checklist of high-level questions for you to work through with colleagues.
 (Details of the webinars, including training plan and scheme of work templates, can be found below.)

 It is clear the direction of travel Ofsted now places the curriculum as a core focus; both in terms of intent and implementation for all education providers.

 For those delivering apprenticeship standards you will know there aren’t the rigid curriculum guidelines of the past.
 Whilst this lack of guidance can prove to be a challenge, it also provides a real opportunity (and often greater flexibility) to rethink your curriculum in meeting the needs of employers and learners.

 Apprenticeship Standards Curriculum Checklist

-Why not use the checklist below to examine your current practice, and join us for our three-part webinar series on curriculum planning where we’ll work through the process in detail, with examples and templates?
+Why not use the checklist below to examine your current practice, and visit our webinar library for a recording of the three-part webinar series on curriculum planning where we worked through the process in detail, with examples and templates?

 |1.
 Do you have a clear and coherent rationale for the curriculum design?
 Is this shared and understood in your organisation?|